Samsung/tizen-docs/docs/open-source-tizen/porting/recovery.md

 - `actions`: Array of actions available in this menu
 - `item_default`: Action to highlight when opening the menu

-An action can be handled in 2 ways: you can run an action handler or switch to another screen.
+The `system-recovery` program can handle an action in 2 ways: it can run an action handler or switch to another screen.
 There is a reserved screen name **BACK**, which means switching to the previous screen (for more information, see `screen_back` in the [screens dictionary](#screens)).